Manor of Bradwall

-Bradwall of Bradwall (13–14th century)
+Bradwall of Bradwall (13th–14th centuries)

-Richard de Bradwall (living before 1232 in the time of King John) was the first of two families to settle in the manor of Bradwall, becoming the mesne lord of a moiety of the manor.
+Richard de Bradwall (living before 1232 in the time of King John) was a member of the first of two families to settle in the manor of Bradwall, becoming the mesne lord of a moiety of the manor.

-He was succeeded by Reginald de Bradwall, followed by a line of three Richards, until Richard de Bradwall who married Elizabeth (daughter of Thomas de Sandbach), had three daughters, and his male line became extinct.
+He was succeeded by Reginald de Bradwall, followed by a line of three Richards, until Richard de Bradwall who married Elizabeth (daughter of Thomas de Sandbach) had three daughters, and his male line became extinct.

-At one time, Richard owned the Elworth Estate located partly in Bradwall, which he passed to his son Thomas de Helleworth, in about the time of Edward I (1239–1307).
+At one time, Richard owned the Elworth Estate located partly in Bradwall, which he passed to his son Thomas de Helleworth, in about the time of Edward I (1272–1307).
 The family coat of arms is not certain.

 Venables of Bradwall (14th century)

-Sir William Venables (living in 1312) was the second of the two families who settled in the manor of Bradwall.
-He is well noted for a skirmish with the Abbot of the Monastery of St Mary or Vale Royal, on behalf of his older brother Sir Hugh Venables, Baron of Kinderton, in which the Abbot's attendant was killed with an arrow; he also served as High Sheriff of Cheshire.
+The second of the two families who settled in the manor of Bradwall included Sir William Venables (living in 1312).
+He is well noted for a skirmish with the abbot of the Monastery of St Mary or Vale Royal, on behalf of his older brother Sir Hugh Venables, Baron of Kinderton, in which the abbot's attendant was killed with an arrow; he also served as High Sheriff of Cheshire.

 The second son, Sir William Venables (living in 1362), succeeded to the family estates; the estate was divided between his three daughters (Joan, Katherine, and Ellen), passing to the Beryingtons through marriage.

 The Venables' coat of arms features a dragon-like wyvern devouring a child (see illustration for details).

-Berington of Moresbarrow and Bradwall (14–16th century)
+Berington of Moresbarrow and Bradwall (14th–16th centuries)

 William de Beryngton of Moorsborough and Bradwall acquired the title from his mother, Joan Venables of Bradwall, who married Thomas de Beryngton.
 The title remained in the family for about six generations, until Helen Berington, the only daughter and heiress of William and Elizabeth, married Philip Oldfield in about 1569.
 The family coat of arms features three greyhounds below a crest depicting a greyhound's head (see illustration for details).

-Oldfield of Bradwall (16–18th century)
+Oldfield of Bradwall (16th–18th centuries)

 Philip Oldfield succeeded to Bradwall at the time of his marriage to Joan Berington around 1869.
 A notable barrister who practised at Chester, a recumbent alabaster effigy in his memory remains in the Church of St Mary-on-the-Hill, Chester.
-The estate passed through six generations, until one William Oldfield, and unmarried only son, sold the estate in 1719.
+The estate passed through six generations, until one William Oldfield, an unmarried only son, sold the estate in 1719.
 The Oldfield coat of arms features three crosses pattées, and a wyvern on a coronet (see illustration for details).

-Ward, and Jervis, of Bradwall (18–19th century)
+Ward, and Jervis, of Bradwall (18th–19th centuries)

 William Oldfield sold the Bradwall estate to Charles Ward, a Dubliner, who five years later in 1725, conveyed it to his son-in-law, John Jervis (who died in Bradwall), who in turn passed the title to his son, John Jervis, a Welsh circuit judge, who held the title until his death in 1802.
 On 9 June 1802, the trustees conveyed the estate to John Latham MD.